-Table 21.
-Treatment in Post-Liver Transplant Patients
+Table 20.
+Treatment in Post Liver Transplant Patients

-The decision to treat, regimen selection, and management of treatment should be coordinated with the transplant center and/or by specialists with extensive experience in the treatment of pre- or post-transplant patients.
-(See Table 20)
+The decision to treat, regimen selection, and management of treatment should be coordinated with the transplant center and/or by specialists with extensive experience in the treatment of pre- or post-transplant patients (Table 19.
+HCV Treatment Recommendations after Liver or Renal Transplant).